A form of Schwarz's lemma and a bound for the Kobayashi metric on convex domains: Preliminary lemmas

 \end{lemma}

 The bound in the above lemma can be tighter if $\Omega$, in addition to the properties stated in Lemma~\ref{L:mercer_main_koba_dist_est}, has $\smoo^2$-smooth boundary.
 In that case, one can carry out the procedure hinted at prior to Lemma~\ref{L:mercer_main_koba_dist_est} with $\Lambda_{\alpha}$ replaced by the unit disk $\unitdisk$.
-This argument is very classical (and of which Mercer's argument leading to Lemma~\ref{L:mercer_main_koba_dist_est} is an adaptation) and widely known.
+This argument is very classical and widely known.
 Its first step is the analogue of Lemma~\ref{L:mercer_planar_lemniscate} for $\unitdisk$, which is just a direct calculation: fixing a $z_0\in \unitdisk$, there exists a $C > 0$ such that

 for all $z\in \unitdisk$.
 This leads to the classical result:

 \begin{lemma} Let $\Omega \subseteq \C^n$ be a bounded convex domain whose boundary is $\smoo^2$-smooth.
 Let $z_0 \in \Omega$.
 Then there is a constant $C(z_0) > 0$ such that, for every $z \in \Omega$,